Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version): Simulation Results

-Figure \ref{fig:MIMO_MCS_SNR} shows the channel estimation MSE versus the SNR for a MIMO system with $\NT \!=\! \NR \!=\!
-2$ transmit and receive antennas.
-It is seen that substantial reductions of the MSE are obtained by taking advantage of the joint sparsity of the channel via MCS methods and, additionally, by using the optimized basis.
-Figure \ref{fig:MIMO_MCS_Ant} shows the MSE versus the number $\NT \!=\! \NR \rmv\in\rmv \{1,2,3,4\}$ of transmit/receive antennas at a fixed SNR of 20\,dB.
-It is here seen that the performance of the proposed multichannel estimators improves when the number of transmit/receive antennas increases.
+Fig.\ \ref{fig:MIMO_MCS_SNR} shows the MSE versus the SNR for a MIMO system with $\NT \!=\! \NR \!=\!
+2$ transmit/receive antennas.
+It is seen that substantial reductions of the MSE are obtained by exploiting the channel's joint sparsity via MCS methods and, additionally, by using the optimized basis.
+Fig.\ \ref{fig:MIMO_MCS_Ant} shows the MSE versus $\NT \!=\! \NR \rmv\in \{1,2,3,4\}$ at an SNR of 20\,dB.
+The MSE is seen to decrease for an increasing number of antennas.
 This is because the estimation of the joint support becomes more accurate when a larger number of jointly sparse signals are available; this behavior has been studied in \cite{HolgerAverageCaseAnalysis} for M-BPDN and SOMP.
 The flattening of the MSE curves is caused by the fact that the component channels, besides being jointly sparse in the sense of similar effective supports, are also similar with respect to the values of their nonzero entries.
 As explained in \cite{HolgerAverageCaseAnalysis}, the case where all jointly sparse signals are equal is a worst-case scenario for MCS, since no additional support information can be gained from additional signals.
-In our case, this effect is alleviated because the jointly sparse signals are observed through $\NT$ different measurement matrices $\bPhi^{(\ss)}$, $\ss\in\{1,\dots,\NT\}$.
-The performance of the conventional compressive channel estimator is essentially independent of the number of antennas; the slight variations of the MSE observed in Figure \ref{fig:MIMO_MCS_Ant} are due to the use of different pilot constellations for different numbers of antennas.
+In our case, this effect is alleviated since the jointly sparse signals are observed through different measurement matrices $\bPhi^{(\ss)}\!$, $\ss\in\{1,\dots,\NT\}$.
+The MSE of the conventional compressive channel estimator is essentially independent of the number of antennas.